vasylmytko/TenorTrialTask/README.md

 Module contains entities, use cases that are isolated from other modules.

 #### Data Access
-Responsible for fetching data from ednpoints and local storages.
+Responsible for fetching data from endpoints and local storages.

 #### Presentation
 Contains all the code related to UI.
-The MVVM architecture was chosen to bind views with the view models.
+The MVVM architecture is used for binding views with the view models.

 #### Composition Root
 All the logic related to linking modules is located in SceneDelegate because of the small number of screens in the project.